Rural Municipality of Coalfields No. 4: History

 The RM of Coalfields No. 4 was incorporated as a rural municipality on January 1, 1913.

 Geography

 The Souris River is the only major river in the RM.
-It travels from Roche Percee in the west straight across to the east into the neighbouring RM of Enniskillen No. 3.
+It travels from Roche Percée in the west straight across to the east into the neighbouring RM of Enniskillen No. 3.
 There are no notable lakes in the RM of Coalfields.

 Communities and localities

 The following urban municipalities are surrounded by the RM.